masqm/Faster-Mean-Shift/README.md

 # Faster_Mean_Shift

-GPU-based Faster Mean-shift algorithm for accelerating the recurrent neural network (RNN) based pixel embedding framework for holistic cell segmentation and tracking.
+GPU accelerated Faster Mean-shift algorithm for speeding up the recurrent neural network (RNN) based pixel embedding framework for holistic cell segmentation and tracking.
 Here is a brief introduction on how to run it.

 A more commonly used Faster Mean-shift algorithm for Euclidean Distance clustering was developed.
 Please see [Faster-Mean-Shift-Euc](https://github.com/masqm/Faster-Mean-Shift-Euc).